montekaka/openops-wechaty/README.md

 }
 ```

+3. Logout the wechaty bot

+- GET: /v1/bot-logout

 ### Basic chat function

-1. Able to send message to contact
+1. Able to send message to contact (DONE)
-2. Able to receive message from contact
+2. Able to receive message from contact (DONE)
 3. Able to create QR code to invite friends
-4. Able to receive friend request
+4. Able to receive friend request (DONE)
-5. Able to approve friend request
+5. Able to approve friend request (DONE)